Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities

-The Evolving Agents' Emotion module also supports continuous evaluation and adjustment in the Behavior system's Plan module.
-We simplified the adjustment mechanism of Emotion on Plan, using a more systematic decision-making mechanism to trigger plan adjustments.
+The Evolving Agents' Emotion module supports continuous evaluation and adjustment in the Behavior system's Plan module.
+We simplified the adjustment mechanism of Emotion on the Plan, using a more systematic decision-making mechanism to trigger plan adjustments.
 Emotions are categorized on a scale from negative to positive, mapped within a 0-7 interval.
-Significant emotional shifts during an action (e.g., from excitement to calm, crossing a 3-interval span) indicate substantial emotional fluctuations, as a result of which, agents should reevaluate the forthcoming plans.
-This straightforward strategy, as is shown in Figure 9, demonstrates believable and dynamic planning capabilities.
+Significant emotional shifts during an action (e.g., from excitement to calm, crossing a 3-interval span) indicate substantial emotional fluctuations, resulting in which agents should reevaluate the forthcoming plans.
+This straightforward strategy, as shown in Figure 9, demonstrates believable and dynamic planning capabilities.
 For example, after a conversation with Sophia, Isabella's mood shifted from excitement to fear (due to the discussion regarding social responsibilities caused pressure), leading her to adjust her original plan and go to a square for relaxation to calm her emotions.